Twin Perspectives

 Heading to Essaouria, Morocco?
 Make sure you stay in the luxurious Villa Maroc.

-In a world where social media portrays a (largely) distorted reality, I was unsure whether hot air ballooning in Cappadocia would live up to the hype.
+In a world where social media portrays a (largely) distorted reality, I was unsure whether hot air ballooning in Cappadocia would be worth it.

 Would the reality be a complete disappointment when compared with the mesmerising video that I’d seen on Instagram all those years ago?